 Tim Poynter, Candidate Group 4

-Editor’s Note: This is the second in a series of questions posed to candidates for city commission.
+Editor’s Note: This is the last in a series of questions posed to candidates for the Fernandina Beach City Commission.
 The answers come to our readers unedited and in the candidates own words.
-We will rotate the order of candidates from week to week.
-Ed Boner and incumbent Tim Poynter will seek Group 4, John Campbell Elwell and Pat K Gass will seek Group 5
+We rotate the order of candidates from week to week.
+Ed Boner and incumbent Tim Poynter will seek Group 4, John Campbell Elwell and Pat K Gass will seek Group 5.